claudiuconstantin/forest-time-jekyll/about.md

 ---
 layout: page
-title: About the blog
+title: About the theme
 ---

-Welcome to **gaboratorium blog** — the place for Web Development and Cloud Computing tutorials written by me.
-My name is Gábor Pintér and I am a 26-year-old full-stack web developer living in Copenhagen, Denmark.

-The purpose of the blog is to share the professional knowledge and experience I gain or have with people who are interested in software engineering.
-Secondly, it is also a great way of practicing self-improvement and self-expression.
-The blog has been designed with special care of typography, vertical-rhythm, colors and symmetry.
+A simple theme for your static blog, fresh as a forest

-{% include image.html file="copenhagen.jpg" alt="Photo by Carlo Villarica (@sobermusings) from Unsplash" %}
+{% include image.html file="forest.jpg" alt="Photo by Imat Bagja Gumilar from Unsplash" %}

 ## Under the hood